Modern Mindful Therapy

 If anger is left to roam free it anger can gradually destroy your body.
 Anger can be used predict mortality, heart disease, blood pressure and cholesterol problems.
 Anger has also been linked to binge eating, gastrointestinal problems, strokes, high blood pressure and more.

 Elliot Rose is a psychotherapist who uses a number of different therapeutic approaches to help people feel better and become the best that they can be.
-Elliot has spent many years helping people through the NHS and now teaches psychotherapy full-time at the University of Reading.
+Elliot has spent many years helping people through the NHS and now teaches psychotherapy full-time at the Buckinghamshire New University.

-Elliot currently trains therapists for the N.H.S., armed forces and students heading towards independent practice.
+Elliot currently provides BABCP Accredited training for students heading towards independent practice in Cognitive Behavioural Therapy.
 Elliot also provides supervision and welcomes enquiries from existing therapists to help them with their practice.

 Copyright 2018, Elliot Rose Therapy - Disclaimer